sivy/monkinetic-2020-content/posts/2004-10-31-adoption-week-12.md

-Slug: adoption-week-12
+date: 2004-10-31
-Date: 2004-10-31
+slug: adoption-week-12
-Title: Adoption week 12
+title: Adoption week 12
-layout: post
+---

-|Jodi| is still blogging <a href="http://speakshermind.redmonk.net/archives/2004/10/30/adoption-process-week-12">our adoption process</a>, and she&#39;s turning into quite the blogger!!
-I know I&#39;m biased, but Jodi is quite a good writer, and she&#39;s finding her &quot;blog voice&quot; over time.
+|Jodi| is still blogging [our adoption process](http://speakshermind.redmonk.net/archives/2004/10/30/adoption-process-week-12), and she's turning into quite the blogger!!
+I know I'm biased, but Jodi is quite a good writer, and she's finding her "blog voice" over time.
 You go girl!